 2018 is here, and with the New Year comes new trends.
-It’s time to take a look at what worked and what didn’t for your organization in 2017 to make room for the top 2018 digital marketing trends of the coming year.
+It’s time to take a look at what worked and what didn’t for your organization in 2017.
+Let’s make room for the top 2018 digital marketing trends and web design trends of the coming year.
 Take a look into Savy’s crystal ball and see what’s rising in our 2018 digital marketing trends.

 1. Video—Especially YouTube—Will Reign

-Marketers and business owners alike know that it’s getting harder to reach consumers through traditional avenues.
-The good news is that even though more Americans are cutting their cable, there’s an easy way to reach the consumers who watch TV, cut their cords, and don’t even own a television set: online video.
+Marketing companies and business owners know it’s getting harder to reach consumers through traditional avenues.
+The good news is that even though more Americans are cutting cable, there’s an easy way to reach the consumers who watch TV, cut their cords, and don’t even own a television set: online video.
 In 2015, 18 to 49 year-olds spent 4% less time watching TV—but they spent 74% more time watching YouTube than the year before.

-YouTube has over a billion users, which is about one-third of all people on the web.
+YouTube has over a billion users.
+This is about one-third of all people on the web.
 Everyday, people view billions of YouTube videos.
-In an average month, 8 out of 10 18 to 49-year-olds watch YouTube, and the average viewing session on mobile is now over 40 minutes.
+In an average month, 8 out of 10 18 to 49-year-olds watch YouTube.
+The average viewing session on mobile is now over 40 minutes.
 Reaching your audience where they’re already consuming content is crucial to your brand, so we expect to see a significant increase in brands adding Google AdWords for Video to their existing campaigns.

 2. Branded Photography Beats Generic